The Best Bulbs to Plant This Autumn

 Image: Hyacinth 'Delft Blue'

-At this time of year, Hyacinths are popular for two reasons.
+In early autumn, Hyacinths are popular for two reasons.
 They are either purchased with the goal of having a beautiful flower at Christmas time or planted in the garden to flower in the spring.

 If you want your Hyacinth to bring colour and scent to your home over Christmas, you need to purchase ‘prepared’ Hyacinths.
 Plant into pots or containers before the end of September to give them a chance of flowering for Christmas.
 Keep in a cool, dark room until their shoots are about 2cm tall.
 They should flower 10-12 weeks from potting.
 We have four varieties of prepared Hyacinth; Pink Pearl, Delft Blue, Jan Bos and White Pearl.